Getting Started

 npm install -D @alauda/doom typescript

-Then, create files using the following commands:
+Then create files with the following commands:

 mkdir docs/en && echo '# Hello World' > docs/en/index.md